MJAlexander/blogdown-website/content/research.md

 # Code and other fun projects

+- A package to fit Rogers-Castro migration models, `rcbayes`, is on [CRAN](https://cran.uib.no/web/packages/rcbayes/index.html).
 - I am a contributor to the [DemoTools](https://timriffe.github.io/DemoTools/) R package.
 - I made a children's book in R called ['D is for Demography'](https://github.com/MJAlexander/d_is_for_demography).
 My toddler prefers 'The Very Hungry Caterpillar' or 'Wombat Stew'.
 - [This repo](https://github.com/MJAlexander/states-mortality) on my GitHub has various bits and pieces of code, mostly related to mortality, but some other stuff too.